 Research, Research, Research

 If you do not live in the location you are writing about, make sure to do your research.
 Even after living in Hawaii, I always look things up.
-A location is a living, breiStock_000006892972XSmallathing thing.
+A location is a living, breathing thing.
 It will change over time.
 You need to make sure you aren’t writing about a location that you remember from ten years ago.
 Case and point: Hawaii is building a rail system on Oahu.
 It is has had a direct impact on all facets of their lives.
 I follow a lot of Hawaiian folks on social media.
 Politicians, news folks, and just regular residents all have their opinions on the rail system.
 Following the discussion gives me a better understanding about what is going on and how individual lives and the island is being affected.

 Show respect to the location and the people